rkhullar/example-webapp/docs/tutorial/part-2-project-setup-and-local-development.md

 - https://gist.github.com/rkhullar/5f47b00b9d90edc3ae81702246d93dc7?file=venv.sh

 ### File Tree
-Within the project workspace we will create the following file structure:
+Within the project workspace we will create the following file structure: The `__init__.py` files are all empty and just marks the containing folder as a python package.
 ```text
 |-- api
 |   |-- __init__.py